ZeroPhone/ZPUI/docs/setup.rst

 --------

-To get new ZPUI changes from GitHub, you can run **"Settings"** -> **"Update ZPUI"** from the main ZPUI menu, which will update the system-wide copy by doing ``git pull``.
+To get new ZPUI changes from GitHub, you can run **"Settings"** -> **"Update ZPUI"** from the main ZPUI menu, which will update the system-wide copy by doing things like ``git pull``, ``pip install -r requirements.txt`` and running tests (way fancier, of course).

 If you want to sync your local copy to the system-wide copy, you can run ``update.sh`` It **1)** automatically pulls new commits from GitHub and **2)** copies all the